 Coming from New Zealand I do not understand how Brighton is a great beach – voted in the top 10 beaches in the world.
-I would take any Coromandel beach which features warm water and actual sand rather than pebbles any day.
+I would take any Coromandel beach which features warm water and actual sand rather than pebbles any day!

 We also had a fish pedicure where little fish nibble the dead skin cells off your feet.
 If you have ticklish feet it can be challenging to put your feet in the water and get used to the crazy feeling of fish swimming around and nibbling!
 My feet were incredibly smooth afterwards though!

-Adjacent to the pier is a challenging mini golf course as well as the Brighton Wheel which I’m sad to hear has since been removed.
+Adjacent to the pier we found a challenging mini golf course as well as the Brighton Wheel which I’m sad to hear has since been removed.
 For 8 pounds per person it went around at least 3 times with interesting commentary on the history and sights of the area which will allowed us to get our bearings.